poteto/ember-changeset-validations/README.md

 This will also install `ember-changeset`.

+Watch [a 6-part video series on ember-changeset and ember-changeset-validations](https://www.emberscreencasts.com/tags/editing-and-validating-forms-with-ember-changeset) presented by EmberScreencasts.

 ## Usage

 This addon updates the `changeset` helper by taking in a validation map as a 2nd argument (instead of a validator function).
 This means that you can very easily compose validations and decouple the validation from the underlying model.